jdanthdavis/SelectAssessment/README.md

 ## View All Invoice Statuses

-To verify invoice status was correctly updated there is a button that will display the `statuses` for every invoice.
+To verify an invoice status was correctly updated there is a button that will display the `statuses` for every invoice.
 This can be toggled to hide or show all `statuses`.

 ## Loading states

-Various loading states for entire components and buttons when call to actions are clicked.
+Various `loading` states for entire components and buttons when call to actions are clicked.

 ## Currency Formatting
-Formats USD currency onBlur.
-Does not require the user to enter $, ., or ,.
+Formats `USD` currency `onBlur`.
+Does not require the user to enter `$, ., .`

 ## Invoice Deletion
-Allows the user to delete selected invoice(s) when viewing *all* invoices.
+Allows the user to `delete` selected invoice(s) when viewing *all* invoices.

 ## Invoice Creation